Skip to content

 service FooAPI {}

-key is optional, and specifies the breaking change detection rules enforced on the files contained
+Optional.
+Specifies the breaking change detection rules enforced on the files contained within the module.

 version: v1